microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 Get-WinGetManifest -FunctionName "PrivateSource" -ManifestIdentifier "Windows.PowerToys"
 ```

-Returns a Manifest object of the specified Manifest Identifier that is queried against in the Rest APIs.
+Returns a Manifest object of the specified Manifest Identifier that is queried against in the REST APIs.

 ### EXAMPLE 4
 ```
 Get-WinGetManifest -FunctionName "PrivateSource" -ManifestIdentifier "Windows.PowerToys" -SubscriptionName "Visual Studio Subscription"
 ```

-Returns a Manifest object of the specified Manifest Identifier that is queried against in the Rest APIs from the specified Subscription Name.
+Returns a Manifest object of the specified Manifest Identifier that is queried against in the REST APIs from the specified Subscription Name.

 ### EXAMPLE 5
 ```